PhantomPhixer/JNUC-2019/NonDEP.md

 	sleep 1
 done
 ```
 The build process will move on automatically if using ethernet that doesn't need authentication or on a VM.
-If using WiFi the setup will step through as normal to until WiFi is connected.
+If using WiFi the setup will step through as normal until WiFi is connected.

 #### switch login window ####